If you consume cricket powder, you’re actually eating the entire cricket.

 Edible cricket protein contains ingredients known to be useful for accelerated hair regrowth.

-It may also reverse some types of gray, white and/or silver hair.
+It may also help slow or reverse some types of gray, white, and/or silver hair for some people.

-Cricket protein may be available in formulations of capsules, powders, granules, tablets, pills, and drink.
+Cricket protein may be available in formulations of capsules, powders, granules, tablets, pills, and drink mixes.

-The mixture may also be sterilized and sealed to make a drink for humans to consume.
+Powders are sterilized and sealed to make a safe drink for humans to consume.

-Would you consider taking a product which consisted of cricket protein powder if it might help your hair?
+Would you consider taking a product that consisted of cricket protein powder if it might help your hair?

 Best wishes to all.Please follow us on Twitter at: https://Twitter.com/HairBoutique.
 I look forward to meeting new people from all walks of Twitter and learning from their Tweets.